Adrafinil: Names

 Adrafinil is the generic name of the drug and its INN and DCF.
 It is also known by its brand name Olmifon and its developmental code name CRL-40028.

 Regulation

 Athletic doping

 Adrafinil and its active metabolite modafinil were added to the list of substances prohibited for athletic competition according to World Anti-Doping Agency in 2004.

+Additive in United States dietary supplements

+Adrafinil is sometimes included as an ingredient in misbranded or adulterated dietary supplements.
+One company had attempted to get a New Dietary Ingredient pre-market notification approved for adrafinil in 2017, but the Food and Drug Administration rejected it:

+A position that adrafinil is an unapproved drug was indicated in a warning letter by the FDA in 2019:

+A position that adrafinil is an unapproved drug was also indicated by FDA in a press release regarding a criminal action undertaken in 2019:

+FDA indicated a position that adrafinil is an unapproved drug in later criminal action undertaken during 2022: “[The defendants in a 2022 enforcement action] also illegally sold multiple other unapproved and misbranded drugs, including adrafinil crystalline powder...”
+Most recently in 2023, the FDA fined an Arizona company 2.4 million U.S. dollars for introducing misbranded drugs into interstate commerce:

+Certain products, formulated with adrafinil in them, have been listed as subject to a May 2023 import alert by Food and Drug Administration because they are considered as containing an active pharmaceutical ingredient.

+Adrafinil containing products, purporting to be dietary supplements, are not allowed for use by military service members.
+This is because the Department of Defense considers adrafinil an unapproved drug.

 New Zealand

 In 2005 a Medical Classification Committee in New Zealand recommended to MEDSAFE NZ that adrafinil be classified as a prescription medicine due to risks of it being used as a party drug.
 At that time adrafinil was not scheduled in New Zealand.

 Research

 In a clinical trial with the tricyclic antidepressant clomipramine and placebo as comparators, adrafinil showed efficacy in the treatment of depression.
 In contrast to clomipramine however, adrafinil was well-tolerated, and showed greater improvement in psychomotor retardation in comparison.
 The authors concluded that further investigation of the potential antidepressant effects of adrafinil were warranted.